jaime-olivares/vscode-yuml/README.md

 + **direction**: Optional, specifies the drawing direction for certain diagram types.
   Valid values: *leftToRight, rightToLeft, topDown*
-  Default: `leftToRight`
+  Default: `topDown`
   Example: `// {direction:topDown}`

-+ **generate**: Optional, indicates if a *.png* file shall be generated on each save.
++ **generate**: Optional, indicates if a *.svg* file shall be generated on each save.
 The image file is saved in the same folder as the .yuml file.
   Valid values: *true, false*
   Default: `false`
   Example: `// {generate:true}`